Hardiness zone: Australian hardiness zones

 The Australian National Botanic Gardens have devised another system keeping with Australian conditions.
-The zones are defined by steps of 5 degrees Celsius, from −15-−10 °C for zone 1 to 15-20 °C for zone 7.
+The zones are defined by steps of 5 degrees Celsius, from –15 to –10 °C for zone 1 to 15-20 °C for zone 7.
 They are numerically about 6 lower than the USDA system.
 For example, Australian zone 3 is roughly equivalent to USDA zone 9.
 The higher Australian zone numbers had no US equivalents prior to the 2012 addition by USDA of zones 12 and 13.

 The spread of weather stations may be insufficient and too many places with different climates are lumped together.
 Only 738 Australian stations have records of more than ten years (one station per 98491 ha), though more populated areas have relatively fewer hectares per station.
 Mount Isa has three climatic stations with more than a ten-year record.
 One is in zone 4a, one in zone 4b, and the other is in zone 5a.
 Sydney residents are split between zones 3a and 4b.
 Different locations in the same city are suitable for different plants.